samborkent/plasma-solver/README.md

 * Formation energy of cubic spinel Li4Ti5O12 target

 # Differences with Wijnands's model
-* No smoothing between velocity bins each time step.
 * Background gas can have every velocity and can be completely modeled just like plasma species.
 * Using double matrices for all data instead of struct, which improves